pe-st/garmin-connect-export/CONTRIBUTING.md

 For that reason the script should be compatible with the oldest still [supported Python version](https://devguide.python.org/versions/).
-At the time of this writing (July 2023) this is Python 3.8, whose end-of-life is currently scheduled for October 2024.
+At the time of this writing (December 2023) this is Python 3.9, whose end-of-life is currently scheduled for October 2025.

+Due to the latest version of the [garth](https://github.com/matin/garth) library requiring 3.10+, 3.9 is not supported anymore (if you really only have 3.9 you can edit `requirements.txt` to use garth 0.4.x).

 The Github Actions (see `github/workflows/python-app.yml`) thus run all steps twice, once with the oldest supported Python version, and once with the newest released version.